hmlongco/Factory/Sources/Factory/Factory.docc/Development/Testing.md

 }
 ```

-The two tests above both register different values for `someService` and as such could suffer from race conditions should those tests be run in parallel.

-Which results in tests failing randomly.
+Now testA will complete before testB is started, and both will obtain the expected services from the shared container.

-## Swift Testing and Container Injection
+### Swift Testing and Container Injection

 If you inject a specific container instance into your view models or services, then you can build and inject a separate container for each set of tests so that parallel testing works.